Skip to Content

 • Frequency of use.
 How often you use your kitchen knives should be one of the top considerations before buying knives.
 If you only cook and use your knives occasionally, you may only need several good-quality knives rather than a complete set.

-• What type of cooking do you do?.
+• What type of cooking do you do?
 Specialized cuisines may require specialized knives to get the most out of the ingredients.

 • Better quality knives will last longer.
 The higher the quality of the knives, the longer the knives will last, and they will be more pleasurable to use.
 Always buy the best knives you can with the budget you have.

 • Will you sharpen your own knives?
-Some knives can be difficult to sharpen, such as single bevel Japanese kitchen knives.
+Some knives can be difficult to sharpen, such as single-bevel Japanese kitchen knives.
 A double bevel will be the better choice if you do the sharpening yourself.

 • What kind of steel should you choose?
-Stainless steel has a higher resistance to staining and rust, but it requires more frequent sharpening, and the sharpening is more difficult.
+Stainless steel has a higher resistance to staining and rust, but it requires more frequent sharpening and the sharpening is more difficult.
 Carbon steel blades are sharper and easier to sharpen but require more care to prevent rusting.

 • Knife handle material.
 The material the knife handle is made from can influence the use and care of the knife.
 The handle must be durable and comfortable.
 Organic materials such as wood require more care but often give a better feel in the hand.
 Synthetic materials are easier to clean but can become slippery when wet or used with messy ingredients.